rubys/bootstrap/bylaws.md

             Revenue Code at the time the request is made; and

-         3. To the extent any Project IP has been incorporated into other Projects, the Project Team grants a license, as necessary, to the JS Foundation to continue that use.
+         3. To the extent any Project IP has been incorporated into other Projects, the Project Team grants a license, as necessary, to the $FOUNDATION to continue that use.

 ## ARTICLE VI - OFFICERS

 ### Section 6.1 - Officers

-The Officers of the JS Foundation shall be a President, a Treasurer and a Secretary, each of whom shall also be a Director, and the JS Foundation may also retain an Executive Director, who is not required to be a Director.
-The JS Foundation may also have, at the discretion of the Board, an Executive Director, one or more Vice-Presidents, one or more Assistant Secretaries and/or Assistant Treasurers, and such other Officers with such titles, terms of office and duties as may be elected in accordance with the provisions of
+The Officers of the $FOUNDATION shall be a President, a Treasurer and a Secretary, each of whom shall also be a Director, and the $FOUNDATION may also retain an Executive Director, who is not required to be a Director.
+The $FOUNDATION may also have, at the discretion of the Board, an Executive Director, one or more Vice-Presidents, one or more Assistant Secretaries and/or Assistant Treasurers, and such other Officers with such titles, terms of office and duties as may be elected in accordance with the provisions of
 ### Section 6.3. - The President shall be nominated by the Platinum Members, and shall preside over meetings